Top 11 U.S. Big Mountain Ski Resorts: Opinion From a Freestyle Skier

 Taos’ Kachina Peak

 Taos is a big mountain paradise in a place that some people don’t even know there are ski resorts.
-New Mexico does have skiing and Taos is, in my opinion, its crown jewel.
+New Mexico does have skiing, and Taos is, in my opinion, its crown jewel.
 My favorite zones include West Basin, Kachina Peak, Highline Ridge, and Twin Trees Chute.
 A great benefit of New Mexico skiing is the consistently sunny days.
-I frequently refer to Taos as “Cabo San Taos” and I often stupidly forget to wear sunscreen.
+I frequently refer to Taos as “Cabo San Taos,” and I often stupidly forget to wear sunscreen.
 Besides the weather, there is a huge amount of terrain that makes my confidence crack every time I look down at it.
 Taos is also really, really, really steep.
-Big cliffs on consistently steep faces is why Taos deserves to be on my list.
+Big cliffs on consistently steep faces are why Taos deserves to be on my list.

-11. Alyeska, AK
+11. Alyeska, Alaska

-The Mount Alyeska White Room.
-R. Kristopher photo
+The Mount Alyeska White Room.ย R. Kristopher photo

 Honorable Mentions: